 When conducting a first aid needs assessment, the school will consider:

 - The school site.

 - Pupils and staff members.

 - The hazards and risks present.

-[Primary schools only] The school will teach Health Education to pupils, including basic first aid, such as dealing with common injuries.
+The school will teach Health Education to pupils, including basic first aid, such as dealing with common injuries.